 How VA Appraisals Work

-What appraisers check and what to do when value comes in low
+What appraisers check and what to do when value falls short

-Most buyers don't know it checks safety conditions, not just the home's value.
+Most buyers don’t know it checks two things: the home’s value and its safety conditions.

 And it’s not the same thing as a home inspection.

-Here is what the VA appraisal covers, how long it takes, and what your options are if something goes wrong.
+Here is what the VA appraisal covers, how long it takes, and what to do when something goes wrong.

 In This Article